pieroproietti/penguins-eggs/README.md

 # Distributions supported
 At the moment penguins-eggs is working on:
-* Debian
+* Debian 10, 9, 8 and sid
-* Ubuntu
+* Ubuntu 19.04
-* Linux Mint
+* Linux Mint 19.2, LMDE 3
-* LMDE
-* LMDE + Proxmox VE
+* Busenlabs helium (all versions)

 # That's all Folks!
 No need other configurations, penguins-eggs are battery included or better, as in the real, the live is inside! :-D

 ## More informations
 For other informations, look at [Piero Proietti's blog](http://pieroproietti.github.com),